 This week on the OldPreMeds Podcast, our student is trying to raise her GPA to be more competitive for medical school.
 She’s questioning if she should start another degree or just take more classes as part of her first degree.

-This is actually a very common questions that comes up among nontrads, especially for someone who is pseudo-nontrad – still in school but made a last second decision to enter medical school.
+This is actually a very common question among nontrads, especially for someone who is a pseudo-nontrad—they’re still in school but made a last-second decision to enter medical school.

 [01:50] OldPreMeds Question of the Week